 Visit any land-based casino or fire up an Internet casino room today and you’ll find packed among the roulette and blackjack games banks and banks of slot machines.

 Known as the slickest and most efficient way to boost your bankroll, slots have become a staple option for millions of savvy casino players over the years.
-Indeed, whether it's a quick spin in the Bellagio or at one of our community's favourite slot destinations, such as Planet 7 Casino, you'll find that spinning reels is the way to go if you want to win more.
+Indeed, whether it's a quick spin in the Bellagio or at one of our community's top rated slot destinations, such as Planet 7 Casino, you'll find that spinning reels is the way to go if you want to win more.

-Well, there’s a good reason that, like their brick ‘n’ mortar cousins, real money online casinos promote their online slots so heavily and that's because: – they’re popular, they're packed with state-of-the-art features, they're profitable for the casinos, and capable of pumping out big winnings for a relatively small outlay.
+Like their brick ‘n’ mortar cousins, real money online casinos promote their online slots so heavily and that's because: – they’re popular, they're packed with state-of-the-art features, they're profitable for the casinos, and capable of pumping out big winnings for a relatively small outlay.